thbishop/fission/README.md

 # Fission

 ## Intro
 Fission is a simple command line tool for managing VMware Fusion VMs.
 Only Fusion 3.x is currently supported.
+See [Fusion Version Support](#fusion-version-support) for more info.

 ## Install